Cat-Devs/jp-flashcards-2/README.md

 ### Mock DB table

-The mock data for the `jp_flashcards_cards` table is defined at `offline/migrations/flashcards-seed.json`.
+The mock data for the `jp_flashcards` table is defined at `offline/migrations/flashcards-seed.json`.

 To start DynamoDB local, run